Why Are Mission Statements Important

 The Attributes of Good and Bad Mission Statements

-The 3 Pivotal Elements of a Great Mission Statement
+3 Fundamental Elements of Mission Statements

-Ok, this is what you’re really here for.
 Let’s look at mission statements from well-known organizations.

 Springboard for the Arts: